3and4/Leither/README_EN.md

 MiMeiPublish mids= [RXN74QNeiY08LRSaoeQhx3nOLTC] EOL = 168h
 MiMeiPublish ok
 ```
-The mimei's information is now published on the network, and all supporting nodes will update the corresponding content in real-time.
+The Mimei is now published on Leither network, and all of its providers, nodes that support the Mimei, will update their content in real-time.

 **View mimei information:**
 Query local and network mimei information: